hajali-amine/logs-data-pipeline/readme.md

 __Now I know that it's not the best UI in the world, but it's honest work...__

+In order to purge all of the data on MongoDB, just run;

+`python3 purge.py`

 ### And that's all folks, I hope you enjoyed the project!